Kanzaki-H-SCT/Project-iota/README.md

 - `getAllChatMids` - getGroupIdsJoined.

-> You are asked to change the init value yourself, while there have difference usage, from None to True.
+> You are asked to change the init value yourself, while there have different usages, from None to True, or False.
 Otherwise, it will returns an empty set.

-      * Attributes:
+      Attributes:
           - memberChatMids
           - invitedChatMids

 - `updateChat(chatMid, UpdatedAttribute)` - updateGroup.

-       * UpdatedAttribute can be determined as follow:
+       UpdatedAttribute can be determined as follow:
           - NAME = 1
           - PICTURE_STATUS = 2
           - PREVENTED_JOIN_BY_TICKET = 4